dat-ecosystem/organization/code-of-conduct.md

 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing conduct@dat-ecosystem.org.
+If you believe someone is violating the code of conduct, we ask that you report it using [our private contact system](https://dat-ecosystem.org/organization).

 For more details please see our [Reporting Guidelines](./code-of-conduct-contact.md).